MandeepLamba/Chatapp/README.md

 # Chatapp
-This project is to try creating an chatting app for android.
+This project is an chatting app for android.